United Earth: Rules

 The United Nations was not designed to be a government and could not enforce its resolutions due to lack of any military budget, little ability to tax, a weak Charter very difficult to amend, and the power of 5 nations to veto any decision.
 In contrast, United Earth is designed to govern.
 The rules are more like a global corporation whose member nations can invest in improving the world and share in the benefits.

-We adopt the following rules for a United Earth to protect rights, defend liberties, and improve lives for all people in all nations.
+We adopt the following rules for United Earth to protect our rights, defend our liberties, and improve the lives of all people in all nations.

 Rules